flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 ### Outline of Guide

 In this guide, we will first discuss how `jax` works and what is needed to get `Tidy3D` to integrate with its AD features.
 Then, we will discuss how the adjoint method is handled within the context of this AD framework.
-Finaly, we will give a practical guide to using the plugin successfully.
+Finally,, we will give a practical guide to using the plugin successfully.

 ## Automatic Differentiation w/ `Jax`